Bracklesham Bay: Medmerry managed realignment scheme

 The earth embankment at Medmerry holding back the sea was originally built in the 1960s; however the coastline in the area was subject to frequent flooding events which were becoming unsustainable.
 The scheme arose out of consultations from the 2008 Pagham to East Head Coastal Defence Strategy with the managed realignment scheme being adopted.
 In 2013 the Environment Agency completed the new 7 km inland floodbank and breach in the shingle wall to providing flood relief and this enabled creation of the form the Medmerry RSPB nature reserve.
-The scheme cost £28 million. it is the largest open-coast scheme in Europe and is understood to be one of the most sustainable projects the Environment Agency has completed.
+The scheme cost £28 million and was the largest open-coast scheme in Europe and understood to be one of the most sustainable projects the Environment Agency has completed.

+A willow and wire woven periwinkle art installation was created by environmental artists Mark Antony Haden Ford and Rebecca Ford.
+It has been mistaken by some visitors as depicting the poop emoji.